stefanstranger/vscode-microsoftteams/README.md

 ## Known Issues

-Some code formatting issues when sending current file.
+* Some code formatting issues when sending current file.
+* Keyboard short-cut is not working yet.

 ## Release Notes